 Anyone ever tell you it’s not what you say, but how you say it?
 So as a result, we change how we say things, making sure our words conjure up the right images.
 Likewise, when the tone of voice is bad, a company’s event identity and brand comes across as anything but inclusive.

-If this is true, tone of voice is the personality of your event, telling audiences who you are and what you stand for.
+his is true, tone of voice is the personality of your event, telling audiences who you are and what you stand for.
 Is your audience teens?
 Use an authoritative tone and expect to turn them off.
 But if the hallmark of your brand isn’t “fun”, don’t try to be.
 Cater to who you want to attract to your good name.

 Event Branding is Different